Plymouth Gin: Product

 The Plymouth Original Strength brand of gin is 41.2% alcohol by volume (ABV).
-Its flavour differs from the more common style of gin, London Dry.
+While the botanicals used in Plymouth Gin (juniper, coriander, cardamom, orange, lemon, orris and angelica) are common to many gins, its flavour differs from the more common style of gin, London Dry.
 A higher proportion of root ingredients and other botanicals is used in the Plymouth recipe, which brings what is described as a more 'earthy' feel to the gin, as well as a softened juniper flavour, and noticeable citrus notes.
 It is often noted as being "drier" than London Dry (for example by Bon Appetit; the beverage website Cocktail Society) although some writers note a subtle "sweetness".
 At least one reviewer considers it is "less dry" than London Dry.
 A 47% ABV (94 U.S. proof) version is distributed worldwide.

 Plymouth also make a 'navy strength' variety of Plymouth Gin, which is 57% ABV (100° English proof), being the traditional strength demanded by the British Royal Navy.
 It was a tradition in the Royal Navy that all newly commissioned vessels receive a "Plymouth Gin Commissioning kit", a wooden box containing two bottles of navy strength Plymouth gin and glassware.

-According to the distiller's website, Plymouth also produces a sloe gin, a gin fruit cup, and a "limited edition" single-origin juniper gin as of 2021.
+According to the distiller's website, Plymouth also produces a sloe gin, a gin fruit cup and a "limited edition" single-origin juniper gin as of 2021.